M-o-liver/tewtsim-mern/README.md

 ### 📋 Mission Brief

 - Comprehensive mission briefing
-- Interactive tools for note-taking and combat estimate preparation
+- Interactive tools for note-taking and combat estimate preparation (in development)

-### ❓ Tactical Decision Point
+### ❓ Tactical Orders

-- Time-constrained situational questions integrated into the mission page
 - FRAG-O creation exercise

+### Story

+- Read a story about your mission.

+### ❗︎❗ Tactical Decision Point❗❗︎

+- The AI will generate a story, it will lead to a snap decision point.
+You will answer within 10 seconds.
+(In development)

 ### 🏆 Mission Debrief